MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-onprem.md

 [!INCLUDE [Microsoft Entra ID Governance license](~/includes/entra-entra-governance-license.md)]

 While most Lifecycle workflow tasks can manage synced on-premises users without any extra configuration, enabling,disabling, and deleting tasks require some additional configuration.
-For more information on setting these prerequisites, see:  [User account tasks](lifecycle-workflow-onprem.md#user-account-tasks-preview).
+For more information on setting these prerequisites, see:  [User account tasks (preview)](lifecycle-workflow-onprem.md#user-account-tasks-preview).

 ## Configure a user account task to manage synced on-premises users using the Microsoft Entra admin center